-When you sell the house that was your own main residence, you are not usually liable for capital gains tax (CGT) deducted from the selling price.
+When you sell the house that was your own main residence, you are not usually liable for capital gains tax (CGT).
 But as soon as you start renting space, it can get a bit more complicated.

-Unfortunately, if you decide to earn a bit of income by renting out a room or two, you’re no longer entitled to the full “main residence exemption.”
-This means when you sell the house you’ll need to pay some CGT, at a rate that’s adjusted based on how much of your house was rented and for how long.
+Unfortunately, if you decide to earn some income by renting out a room or two, you’re no longer entitled to the full “main residence exemption.”
+This means when you sell the house, you’ll need to pay some CGT at a rate that’s adjusted based on how much of your house was rented and for how long.

-To work out how much CGT you’re on the hook for, take into account a number of factors:
+To calculate how much CGT you’re on the hook for, you must consider:

-- Determine the area of the total floor area that is set aside to produce income (i.e 10%)
+- The area of the total floor area that is set aside to produce income (i.e 10%)